Singh087/CIS216-W01-Amtoj-Singh/README.md

 Session 11 – Custom Dialog Boxes: I added two custom dialogs to my editor: a modal “About” window built from a Toplevel, and a “Font…” dialog that lists system font families with a size spinner and live preview.
 Wiring these up taught me how to control modality (transient, grab_set, wait_window), pass state back on OK vs. Cancel, and update a shared tkfont.Font so the editor changes immediately.
 This made dialogs feel less “magic” and more like normal GUI classes I can reuse.

+Session 13 - Inheritance lets you create a new class that reuses and extends an existing one instead of starting from scratch.
+For example, in my code an Inpatient is a specialized Patient that has extra fields like room number and length of stay, but it still uses all of the basic patient information from the parent class.

+The value of inheritance is that it reduces duplicate code and makes programs easier to maintain.
+If I improve something in the base class, all the child classes benefit automatically.
+It also lets me override methods in a controlled way, so the subclass can change how something works (like how it prints itself) without breaking other parts of the program.
+This makes the design more flexible and easier to extend as the system grows.